KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/learn_rust_programming/answers_to_stackoverflow_top_rust_programming_questions_explained.md

 ## Print Line in Rust Unit Tests

-Section Overview: In this section, the speaker talks about why print line does not work in Rust unit tests.
+Section Overview: In this section, the speaker talks about `why print line does not work in Rust unit tests`.

-### Why Print Line Does Not Work in Rust Unit Tests
+### ⭐Why Print Line Does Not Work in Rust Unit Tests

 - To call something a unit test on rust is to give it this test annotation.
 - By convention, we can call the console function a test function just by including this test annotation.